-Our days were mostly spent sunbathing, swimming and snorkelling around the islands.
-The waters around San Blas are teeming with marine life: while snorkelling I saw loads of fishes, a sea turtle, and an impressive two meter wide stingray that was just hovering over the seabed for at least an hour.
-Some of my new travel buddies also spotted a nurse shark sleeping under some rocks.
+The first 3 days were mostly spent sunbathing, swimming and snorkelling around the islands.
+The waters around San Blas are teeming with marine life: while snorkelling I saw loads of fishes, sea turtles, and an impressive two meter wide stingray that was just hovering over the seabed for at least an hour.
+Others spotted a nurse shark sleeping under some rocks.

-It was great being away from the internet for a few days, having the whole day to relax, and not see a person in sight apart from our little group.
-I was also incredibly happy with the meals on board the Santana.
-After months of living off Central America’s rice-and-beans backpacker staples, it was a joy just to have some home-cooked spaghetti bolognese or grilled sausages with salad and potatoes.
-That sounds like nothing special perhaps, but these meals put a real smile on my face as I hadn’t had anything like it for such a long time.
+I was also very happy with the meals on board the Santana.
+After months of living off Central America’s rice-and-beans staples, it was a joy just to have some home-cooked spaghetti bolognese or grilled sausages with salad and potatoes!
+It may not sound like much, but I was loving these simple but filling meals.

-Local Kuna people docking with our boat to sell us crabs and lobster.
-They also caught a hogfish.
+Local Kuna people docking to sell us crabs, lobster, and a hogfish.

-One of the great things about being more or less ‘trapped’ on a boat for a few days is that you really get to know your fellow travellers.
-I was back to travelling solo at this point of my journey, so it was cool to make some new friends again.
-The experience reminded me of taking the slow boat along the mekong through Laos a year earlier — boat journeys have this way of creating a cool sense of camaraderie, provided of course that you’re with the right kind of people.
+One of the great things about being more or less trapped on a boat for a few days is that you quickly get to know your fellow travellers.
+Boat journeys have this way of creating a wonderful sense of camaraderie.
+I later ended up continuing my journey in Colombia with several of the other passengers.

 Sailing with the Santana was wonderful, and a great way to bookend my journey through Central America.
-As we sailed towards the harbor of Cartagena, our destination in Colombia, I got that wave of excitement knowing a brand new chapter of my journey was about to start.
-At first I was surprised to see Cartagena looked more like Miami than the pictureque colonial town that the travel guides had described.
-But when later the old forts and town came into view, I knew we had in fact arrived in South America.
+As we sailed towards the harbor of Cartagena, with its Miami-like seafront, I felt that wave of excitement knowing a brand new chapter of my journey was about to begin.